olmokramer/atom-pane-split-moves-tab/README.md

 # pane-split-moves-tab package

-Pane:split commands moves the tab to the new pane, instead of copying.
+Tab:split commands moves the tab to the new pane, instead of copying.

 ![screencast](https://raw.githubusercontent.com/olmokramer/atom-pane-split-moves-tab/master/screencast.gif)